 - Occupational extension training can be offered as a single course or colleges may bundle a series of courses and offer students a certificate of completion leading to recognized credential (licensure, certification, renewal, registry listing, or continuing education units).

 - The Human Resource Development (HRD) program provides skill assessment services, employability skills training, and career development counseling to unemployed and underemployed adults.
 These courses address six core components as follows: 1) assessment of an individual’s assets and limitations: 2) development of a positive self concept; 3) development of employability skills; 4) development of communication skills; 5) development of problem-solving skills; and 6) awareness of the impact of information technology in the workplace.

 Some continuing-education courses are free, while others require a nominal charge for admittance.
 The fee schedule is as follows:

-- Basic Skills courses: no fee (excluding GED)
+- Basic Skills classes: no fee

 - Community-service courses: $35.00 and up

 - Registration fees for occupational courses vary according to the length of the class, as follows:

 - Fees for self-supporting courses are determined by the content and length of each class and are paid by all students; there are no exemptions.